Skip to contents

 • Extracts the per-participant CI noise component ($ci) from the rcicr result list and stacks it into a pixels x participants signal matrix, already base-subtracted, ready for rel_*().

-• When keep_rendered = TRUE, also extracts the rendered $combined image and stacks it as $rendered_ci for visualisation (display only, not for downstream stats).
+• When keep_rendered = TRUE, also extracts the rendered $combined image and stacks it as $rendered_ci for visualization (display only, not for downstream stats).

 rcicr must be installed (it is a Suggests dep; install with remotes::install_github("rdotsch/rcicr") if needed).